exonum/exonum-java-binding/exonum-java-binding-core/rust/ejb-app/TUTORIAL.md

 #### Generate Node Private and Public Configs

-- `--ejb-classpath` for your classpaths.
+- `--ejb-classpath` for a classpath of your service.
-- `--ejb-libpath` for path to Java bindings native libraries.
+- `--ejb-libpath` for a path to Java bindings native libraries.

 ```$sh
 $ ejb-app generate-config testnet/common.toml testnet/pub.toml testnet/sec.toml \